nlacortiglia25/bramson-workout-buddy/README.md

 # Bramson — AI Motivational Gym Bro

-**Bramson** is your virtual workout buddy that not only recognizes your exercises in real time but also hypes you up with relevant personalized motivational phrases — just like your gym bro would.
+**Bramson** is a virtual workout buddy that recognizes your exercises in real time and hypes you up with motivational phrases, while also providing helpful tips for form and execution (or not if you find that stuff annoying).
-The agent allows for user specified tones and personalities, i.e. You can have your gym bro to be informative, aggressive, friendly,  or sweet :) You could also have them talk formally or use some gym-brah slang.
+Bramson allows for user specified tones and personalities, i.e. You can have your gym bro to be informative, aggressive, friendly,  or sweet :) You could also have them talk formally or use some gym-brah style slang.

 This repository contains:
    - Scripts used to extract relevant features from exercise videos